Skip to main content

 (D) Personal consultations and interviews;

-(E) Day-care or child development courses for children and parents;
+(E) Child care or child development courses for children and parents;

 (F) Summer enrichment courses;

-(G) By such other means or methods as the superintendent of the state school for the blind deems advisable that would permit a child of preschool age whose disability is a visual impairment to construct a pattern of communication and develop literacy, mobility, and independence at an early age.
+(G) By such other means or methods as the superintendent of Ohio deaf and blind education services deems advisable that would permit a child of preschool age whose disability is a visual impairment to build communication skills and develop literacy, mobility, and independence at an early age.

 The superintendent may allow children who do not have disabilities that are visual impairments to participate in the methods of instruction described in divisions (A) to (G) of this section so that children of preschool age whose disabilities are visual impairments are able to learn alongside their peers while receiving specialized instruction that is based on early learning and development strategies.
 The superintendent shall establish policies and procedures regarding the participation of children who do not have disabilities that are visual impairments.